GlobalFishingWatch/AIS-disabling-high-seas/README.md

-# Hotspots of unseen fishing
+# Hotspots of unseen fishing vessels

 Code to support the publication Welch, H. et al. "Hotspots of unseen fishing"
 `[Placeholder for zendo DOI]`